 - Doing things last minute

-"After looking at a week of this style of notes, you can begin to see patterns that could help you restructure your work day to align with your most productive work patterns," Fraser said.
+"You can begin to see patterns that could help you restructure your work day to align with your most productive work patterns," Fraser said.
 "It can also help to ask colleagues when they observe you to be at your top form and when you appear lackluster."

 Work patterns and habits